qpliu/esolang/intercal/README.md

 Section 4.4.13 also omits arrays from the READ OUT list, so this implementation will not support arrays in the READ OUT list despite many examples on the internet of READING OUT arrays.
+Apparently, that is for binary or text I/O in newer implementations.

 Section 4.4.1 says 16-bit variables can only get 32-bit values if the value is less than 65535.
 Presumably they can get a 16-bit value equal